Muwanik/alx-pre_course/0x01-git/README.md

-This is for software engineering updated
+I am a software engineer